sandipanp/lending_club_case_study/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+#### Probability of loan to be more risky ( defaulting ) in following scenarios
+- Lender with middle income group ( 40K to 60K ) with higher loan amount.
+- Lender accross all income group with higher interest rate.
+- Lender with middle income group ( 40K to 60K ) has taken higher loan amount with home ownership as mortgage.
+- Loan with more loan amount for longer duration.
+- Higher loan amount with purpose as small business, cerit card, wedding, debt consolidation and house.
+- Loan with loan grade C with sub grade C1 and C2, grade D with sub grade D2 and D3, grade E with sub grade E1 and E1 having loan amount betweein 10K to 15K.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- Python - 3.9.12
-- library - version 1.0
+- numpy - 1.21.5
-- library - version 2.0
+- pandas - 1.4.2
+- matplotlib
-- library - version 3.0
+- seaborn - 0.11.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by upGrade AI & ML course case study
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by @sandipanp - feel free to contact me!

 <!-- Optional -->